karlvr/consistent.js/README.md

 #### Event handlers

-* `ct-bind` binds the default event for this element to the named event handler function in the scope.
+* `ct-on` binds the default event for this element to the named event handler function in the scope.
-* `ct-bind-EVENT` binds the event named EVENT for this element to the named event handler function in the scope.
+* `ct-on-EVENT` binds the event named EVENT for this element to the named event handler function in the scope.

 #### Repeating blocks